-Eight of the 10 nominated directors are independent.
-None of these independent directors has ever served as an executive of the Corporation or any of its subsidiaries nor do they have relationships with the Corporation that would interfere with the exercise of their independent judgment.
+Ten of the 12 director nominees are independent.
+None of these independent director nominees have ever served as an executive of the Corporation or any of its subsidiaries nor do they have relationships with the Corporation that would interfere with the exercise of their independent judgment.